mootools/mootools-more/Docs/Element/Element.Measure.md

 ###	Returns

-* (*object*) An object with .x and .y defined as integers.
+* (*object*) An object with .x and .y defined as numbers.
 If options.computeSize is true, returns all the values that [Element:getComputedSize][] returns.

 ### Example